Microsoft Teams has emerged as a vital communication and collaboration platform for modern workplaces. As…

 How to Interpret the Results

-If you have a large MTA Inbound Time but no corresponding MTA Transport Time then you have a stuck inbound mail processing queue problem.
+When you have a large MTA Inbound Time but no corresponding MTA Transport Time then you have a stuck inbound mail processing queue problem.
 If its an Exchange or email environment within your control then you should consider increasing the resources for your inbound queues.

 Crowd-powered Like the Rest of Our Statistics

 CloudReady is a simple and powerful way for customers to get insight into and monitor their critical email flow.
 Don’t wait until after an outage to know whether or not you received that crucial proposal, purchase order, or support request.
+Get a 14 day free trial for monitoring Microsoft Exchange mail queues.